Monte Coleman

-Monte Leon Coleman (born November 4, 1957) is an American former professional football player who was a linebacker for 16 seasons with the Washington Redskins of the National Football League (NFL) from 1979 to 1994.
-He was the head football coach for the University of Arkansas at Pine Bluff.
+Monte Leon Coleman (November 4, 1957 – April 26, 2026) was an American professional football player who was a linebacker for 16 seasons with the Washington Redskins of the National Football League (NFL) from 1979 to 1994.
+He won three Super Bowls with the Redskins.

+He later was the head football coach for the Arkansas–Pine Bluff Golden Lions from 2008 to 2017, leading the team to a Southwestern Athletic Conference championship in 2012.

-Football career
+College career

-Coleman played college football at the University of Central Arkansas in Conway, then a National Association of Intercollegiate Athletics (NAIA) school.
-He played safety his first three years before being converted to the linebacker position as a senior.
-He set a school record with 22 interceptions and became the first player from Central Arkansas drafted in the NFL when the Redskins chose him in the 11th of the 12 rounds of the 1979 NFL draft with the 289th overall selection.
+Despite not playing football in high school, Coleman played college football for the University of Central Arkansas Bears, then a National Association of Intercollegiate Athletics (NAIA) school, where his older brother, Sam, played.
+Coleman began his college career as a safety his first three years before being converted to the linebacker position as a senior, earning all conference honors.
+Coleman set school records with 22 career interceptions and 8 interceptions in a single season.
+He became the first player from Central Arkansas drafted in the NFL when the Redskins chose him in the 11th round of the 1979 NFL draft with the 289th overall selection.

+Professional career

 Coleman played for the Redskins in parts of three decades: the 1970s, the 1980s, and the 1990s.
-On the all-time list of games played as a Redskin, Monte Coleman is currently second having played in 217 games, Darrell Green is first.
-He is one of only three men to play at least 16 seasons with the franchise, along with quarterback Sammy Baugh (16) and Green (20).
+On the all-time list of games played as a Redskin, Coleman ranks currently second having played in 217 games, Darrell Green is first.
+He is one of only three men to have played for at least 16 seasons with the franchise, along with quarterback Sammy Baugh (16) and Green (20).
 Coleman's 56.5 sacks are the team's fourth-highest all-time total.

 Coleman played in the Super Bowl four times, winning three: Super Bowl XVII, Super Bowl XVIII, Super Bowl XXII, and Super Bowl XXVI.